dotnet/docs/docs/framework/wcf/feature-details/enabling-transaction-flow.md

  If the binding has disabled transaction flow, but one of the operations on a service contract requires an incoming transaction, then a validation exception is thrown at service startup.

- Most of the standing bindings [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] provides contain the `transactionFlow` and `transactionProtocol` attributes to enable you to configure the specific binding to accept incoming transactions. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] setting the configuration elements, see [\<binding>](../../../../docs/framework/misc/binding.md).
+ Most of the standing bindings [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] provides contain the `transactionFlow` and `transactionProtocol` attributes to enable you to configure the specific binding to accept incoming transactions.
+For more information about setting the configuration elements, see [\<binding>](../../../../docs/framework/misc/binding.md).

  An administrator or deployer can use endpoint-level transaction flow to configure transaction flow requirements or constraints at deployment time using the configuration file.